GoogleCloudPlatform/community/tutorials/kotlin-springboot-app-engine/index.md

 is also [available for Gradle](https://cloud.google.com/appengine/docs/standard/java/tools/gradle).

+1.
+   _When running on JDK 8:_

-1. Create a file called `app.yaml` in a new folder `src/main/appengine` with the following contents:
+   Create a file called app.yaml in a new folder src/main/appengine with the following contents:

       runtime: java
       env: flex
       runtime_config:
       jdk: openjdk8

-    By specifying `runtime: java`, the runtime image `gcr.io/google-appenine/openjdk:8` is automatically selected when you deploy a JAR (*.jar) file.
-The JDK version is also selected using the `jdk` field.
+   By specifying runtime: java, the runtime image gcr.io/google-appengine/openjdk:8 is automatically selected when you deploy a JAR (*.jar) file.
+The JDK version is also selected using the jdk field.

+   _When running on JDK 11:_

+   Create a file called app.yaml in the root directory (or any other directory configured in the `appengine-maven-plugin`) with the following contents:

+       runtime: java11
+   Note: the flex environment is not available (yet) for Java 11.

 2. Add [the following](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/kotlin-springboot-app-engine/pom-plugin-example.xml) plugin entry to the `pom.xml` file to configure the Maven plugin.